 Love the fireplace.
 The tile flooring is nice, too.
 Lots of potential.

 The doors lead to this patio which is under the deck.
-I’m going to put some patio chairs out here and an outdoor rug and let parents know they are welcome to sit out here during lessons.
+I’m going to put some patio chairs out here for the patio that I brought from here.
+I’ll also lay out an outdoor rug and let parents know they are welcome to sit out here during lessons.

 My sister has experience with painting paneling and was a huge help as we were updating the room.
 We took her advice to wipe a coat of deglosser over the paneling and trim to help the primer and paint stick.
 Here is a photo of the room after a coat of primer over everything, plus a coat of white paint on the trim and the lower part of the wall.